OWASP Top Ten 2025: The New Vulnerabilities Threatening Your Web Applications

 Examples of problems:

-- Data integrity not validated
+- Data integrity not validated before processing

-- Code not verified before deployment
+- Code not verified before deployment to production

 Protection measures:

-- Digitally sign software updates
+- Digitally sign all software updates and release artifacts

-- Verify data integrity with checksums (SHA-256)
+- Verify data integrity with checksums (SHA-256) at each pipeline stage

-- Implement integrity controls for critical files
+- Implement integrity controls for critical configuration files

-- Use trusted registries for packages
+- Use trusted, verified registries for packages and container images

 A09:2025 - Security Logging and Monitoring Failures (Name Modified)